Heymor/BackToFlapp/README.md

 Using the ArduBoy (https://arduboy.com/) framework and the FlappyBall game (https://github.com/MLXXXp/FlappyBall), we added the functionality to go "back in time" and pause the game.

 ## How to use
-To use, simply download the `.ino` and `.h` files and download all of the ArduBoy libraries within the Arduino enviornment.
+To use, simply download the `.ino` and `.h` files and download all of the ArduBoy libraries and the `CircularBuffer` library within the Arduino enviornment.